siggame/docs/pirates/index.md

 ## Documentation

-Each of the Piracy clients has an associated documentation set.
+Each of the Pirates clients has an associated documentation set.
 Feel free to browse!

 ### Docs